jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 There is no `X11` and no desktop installed.
 [Qt][qt] gui applications can be run using the `-platform linuxfb` switch.
 The Qt version is `5.4.2`.

+Perl `5.20` with several hundred common modules is included.

+Python `2.7.9` is included with enough modules to run [Bottle python][bottle-python] web applications.

 The Duovero [Zephyr][duovero-zephyr] COM has a built-in Wifi/Bluetooth radio.
 The kernel and software to support both are included.
+Access point mode is supported.
+Some [instructions here][jumpnow-duovero-ap].

-NOTE: I haven't tested wifi with the 4.1 kernel yet.
+NOTE: I haven't tested Bluetooth with the 4.1 kernel yet.

-*Device tree* binaries are generated and installed that support *HDMI* (jumpnow-duovero-parlor.dtb) or no display (jumpnow-duovero-parlor-nodisplay.dtb).
+*Device tree* binaries are generated and installed that support **HDMI** *jumpnow-duovero-parlor.dtb* or no display *jumpnow-duovero-parlor-nodisplay.dtb*.
 They are easy to switch between using `/boot/uEnv.txt`.
 If you don't provide a `/boot/uEnv.txt` specifying an alternate *dtb*, then the stock *omap4-duovero-parlor.dtb* is used.
 There is an example *uEnv.txt* in `meta-duovero/scripts`.

 *spidev* on SPI bus 1 (CS 0,1,2) and SPI bus 4 (CS 0) are configured for use from the *Parlor header*.
 The following kernel patches under `meta-duover/recipes-kernel/linux/linux-stable-4.1/` add this functionality